oltaback/MECA-482-futura-pendulum/README.md

 # 5. Presentation

 # 6. Results
-Unfortunately, our project came to halut.
+Unfortunately, our project came to hault.
 We had continous errors with our matlab code we were unable to solve.
 The transisiton from matlab to Coppellia gave the group trouble.
 If our errors and matlab had been deteremined, we believe our control system would have been successful.
 The errors specified is displayed in the image below.

 ![image](https://user-images.githubusercontent.com/103209385/167542106-a03d5fad-ec67-4f57-ac86-bd4fc81dfb6b.png)